tiepdotme/samwize.com/_posts/2018-09-01-modern-guide-to-core-data-2018.markdown

 ## Query Generation

-It's a good time to know this new feature in iOS 10.
-It prevents faults and crashes.
+A good time now to get to know this new feature in iOS 10 that prevents faults and crashes.
 Read this [guide](https://cocoacasts.com/what-are-core-data-query-generations/) and watch [WWDC 2016](https://developer.apple.com/videos/play/wwdc2016/242/).

 In essence, each context is pinned to a snapshot of the database.